 Make sure you’ve got appropriate factors for kids and parents.
 We use sensitive skin sun creams for Baby who has eczema prone skin.

 I love our handy pop up tent as it protects us from the wind and sun.
 You can pick these up really easy from supermarkets and outdoor shops in the summer, but they are available all year round on Amazon:

 These probably don’t matter too much but if there is an accident of the ‘two’ variety and extra layer means it doesn’t go all over swimsuits.

 Essential for protecting delicate heads and your own.
 I have a great wide-brimmed sun hat than comes out each summer.

 We always over pack our picnic with goodies, but I think that’s OK considering how many calories must be burnt off in the water and running around the beach.
 I’m a sucker for a pretty bag and adore out insulated picnic bag which squishes down when we’ve emptied it of treats.

 We bring our own drinks as part of our picnic but its so important not to forget a bottle of water for Tin Box Dog.

 We have forgotten this before and TBD has had to resort to drinking out of a bucket.
 She’s not been too bothered!

 You can use this a a carpet in your tent to stop the canvas floor sticking to your bum.
 We favour a blanket with a waterproof back to stop dampness in the sand soaking through.

-This goes everywhere with us at the moment and is particularly useful at the beach as what toddler wants to be pulled away from building a sand castle to walk to the loo block half a mile away?
+This went everywhere with us while the girls were small.
+It was particularly useful at the beach as what toddler wants to be pulled away from building a sand castle to walk to the loo block half a mile away?
 I haven’t met one yet!